The 10 Most Popular Camino de Santiago Starting Points (2026)

 Popular Albergues in Valença do Minho

 The official starting point of the Camino Primitivo is in Oviedo.
-In 2023, 12,215 pilgrims started their journey from the historical city of Oviedo.
-That accounts of less than 3% of total pilgrims who received their Compostela.
+In 2025, 15,353 pilgrims started their journey from the historical city of Oviedo.
+That accounts for less than 3% of total pilgrims who received their Compostela.

 - Distance: Oviedo to Santiago de Compostela is around 320 Km (200 miles)